mshahmirkhan/Search-bar/README.md

 # Search-bar
-Search bar which filler the below results (accordingly).
+Search bar which filler the below results (accordingly).In this I inserted some dome data .

+Thanks